Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

    >   "TokenCacheDbConnStr": "Data Source=(LocalDb)\\MSSQLLocalDB;Database=MY_TOKEN_CACHE_DATABASE;Trusted_Connection=True;"
    > },
    > ```

 1. If you do not have an existing database and tables needed for token caching, this sample can use  [EF Core- code first](https://docs.microsoft.com/en-us/ef/core/get-started/aspnetcore/new-db?tabs=visual-studio) to create a database and tables for you. to do that, follow the steps below.
-    1. In the file `Microsoft.Identity.Web\Client\TokenCacheProviders\Sql\MSALAppSqlTokenCacheProviderExtension.cs`, uncomment the code under the **// Uncomment the following lines to create the database.**.
-This comment exists once in the **AddSqlAppTokenCache** and **AddSqlPerUserTokenCache**  methods.
+    1. In the file `Startup.cs`, uncomment the code under the **// Uncomment the following to initialize the sql server database with tables required to cache tokens.**.
+This comment exists once in the **ConfigureServices** methods.
     1. Run the solution again, when a user signs-in the very first time, the Entity Framework will create the database and tables  `AppTokenCache` and `UserTokenCache` for app and user token caching respectively.

 - In case you want to deploy your app in Sovereign or national clouds, ensure the `GraphApiUrl` option matches the one you want.
 By default this is Microsoft Graph in the Azure public cloud